 Kashmir Life: Are you satisfied with the policies framed by the Government of India viz-a viz Industrial sector in Kashmir?

 Mohammed Ashraf Mir (MAM): We have the best industrial policy in place, state as well as Central, but we have location disadvantage.
 We are living at the end of India, our products especially mine [steel] cannot even go to Jammu because of the competition.
 My labour component is more, my working hours are less.
 Besides, ample skilled labour is not available in the Valley.

 KL: What are the grey areas of these policies?

-MAM: Apart from what I mentioned earlier, state has now erected another obstacle- industrial unit will not be entitled to certain incentives until 40 to 50 percent of their labourers are local.
+MAM: Apart from what I mentioned earlier, the state has now erected another obstacle- industrial unit will not be entitled to certain incentives until 40 to 50 per cent of their labourers are local.
 But where is the skilled labour?
 Where is the skilled development mission?
 What are the ITIs doing?
-Government is not training youth or may be local youth is not interested in getting skilled.
+The government is not training youth or maybe local youth is not interested in getting skilled.
 Whatever the problems, the local skilled labour is not available forcing us to hire labourers from outside.
-As a result we are not entitled to certain incentives from the state.
+As a result, we are not entitled to certain incentives from the state.

 KL: Why are not youth available or interested in getting skilled?